-The electrical characteristics described in Appendix A: Specifications can be checked only by our service personnel.
+The electrical characteristics described in the RSA3408B Technical Reference can be checked only by our service personnel.
 If you need any service, contact your local Tektronix representative.

 Operating Basics

 Interface Maps

 This section describes the controls, connectors, and display:

 - Controls and connectors

 - Front panel

 - Rear panel

 - Side panel

 - Using a mouse and keyboard

 - Display screen

 - Elements of the display

 - Status display

 - Front panel key lock

 - Setup display